PTSD Therapist San Diego | Alexa Hall, LCSW

 That’s what lasting, sustainable healing feels like your mind and body finally working together again instead of fighting to survive.

-Structured, Private, and Compassionate Therapy
+Structured, Private, and Compassionate PTSD Therapy in San Diego

 Healing happens when you feel safe, seen, and in control of your own process.